top of page

 Echoes of Isolation

-Echoes of Isolation is an exhibition of work by Sinead Barrett which draws attention to the historical context of isolation on Spike Island, while also inviting reflection on the broader implications of isolation in contemporary society.
-The impact of isolation and displacement have become all too relevant, particularly in the aftermath of the Covid-19 pandemic and the ways in which it disrupted our lives and our sense of connection to others.
+Echoes of Isolation is a solo art exhibition on Spike Island which draws attention to the historical context of isolation on Spike Island, while also inviting reflection on the broader implications of isolation in contemporary society.
+The impact of isolation and displacement has become all too relevant, particularly in the aftermath of the Covid-19 pandemic and how it disrupted our lives and our sense of connection to others..
+During the 1800s, Spike Island was used as a convict depot and prison.
+Many of the prisoners were subjected to solitary confinement and it is estimated that almost 1,200 convicts died on the island.
+This exhibition shines a light on these forgotten voices, exploring the emotional and psychological impact of isolation.

 bottom of page